Unionism in Ireland: Partition

 The 1918 general election result in Ireland.
 Sinn Féin sweeps the south and west.

 On 4 August 1914, the United Kingdom declared war on Germany.
 A few weeks later the Home Rule bill received Royal Assent but with implementation suspended for the duration of European hostilities.
 With the issue of Ulster's exclusion unresolved, leaders on both sides sought favour with the Government and the British public by committing themselves, and their volunteers, to the war effort.

-The strategy was challenged on the nationalist side.
-As the militants saw it, contingents of republican Irish Volunteers and Connolly's Citizen Army ensured that while Irishmen, at Redmond's urging, were sacrificing themselves for the sake of Belgium, Britain could be seen on the streets of Dublin in Easter 1916 suppressing an Irish strike for freedom.
-In the aftermath of the Rising and in the course of a national campaign against military conscription, the IPP's credibility was exhausted.
+The strategy was challenged on the nationalist side by contingents of republican Irish Volunteers and Connolly's Citizen Army.
+In the aftermath of their Easter-week rising in Dublin, and in the course of a national campaign against military conscription, the IPP's credibility was exhausted.

 In the Coupon Election of December 1918, the first Westminster poll since 1910 and the first with all men above 21, and women from age thirty, eligible to vote (the electorate tripled), the IPP was almost wholly replaced in nationalist constituencies by Sinn Féin.
 Acting on their mandate, Sinn Féin MPs met in Dublin in January 1919 as the Dáil Éireann, the national assembly of the Republic declared in 1916, and demanded that the "English garrison" evacuate.
 In the six north-east counties, unionists took 22 out of 29 seats.

 Violence against Catholics in Belfast, driven out of workplaces and attacked in their districts, and a boycott of Belfast goods, accompanied by looting and destruction, helped consolidate "real partition, spiritual and voluntary" in advance of the constitutional partition.
 This otherwise uncompromising Republicans regarded as, at least for now, inevitable.
 In August 1920 Éamon de Valera, President of Dáil, declared in favour of "giving each county power to vote itself out of the Republic if it so wished".

 In the hope of brokering a compromise that might yet hold Ireland within Westminster's jurisdiction, the Government proceeded with the Government of Ireland Act 1920.
 This provided for two subordinate parliaments.
 In Belfast a Northern Ireland parliament would convene for the six rather than nine Ulster counties (in three, Craig conceded, Sinn Féiners would make government "absolutely impossible for us").
 The island's remaining twenty-six counties, Southern Ireland, would be represented in Dublin.
 In a joint Council, the two parliaments would be free to enter into all-Ireland arrangements.